 Tight bends, broad landscapes

-The Møre og Romsdal county is home to a large share of these miles-long asphalt drawings.
+The Møre og Romsdal county is home to a large share of these kilometers-long asphalt drawings.
 Beyond the tight bends of Trollstigen, further inland, one of the country’s oldest roads climbs the mountain.
 Gamle Strynefjellsvegen has been there for nearly 130 years.
 Boundary stones mark the route, reminders of the early explorations of long-ago inhabitants.
 The region is highly popular among tourists, with the extraordinary juxtaposition of the possibility of swimming at the bottom and year-round snow at the top.

-Today, the snow defies the sun yet again, though not without some effort—at 59 degrees Fahrenheit, it’s the warmest day of the year so far.
+Today, the snow defies the sun yet again, though not without some effort—at 15 degrees Celsius, it’s the warmest day of the year so far.
 The road wends its way across the plateau from one picturesque mountain lake to another.
 For long stretches, turning around is all but out of the question; most of the time there’s not even space enough for two cars next to each other.
 The asphalt squeezes its way into the pristine landscape, in which scattered waterfalls stream through the stone like veins transporting the lifeblood of the land.